thevinter/thevinter.github.io/_posts/2021-02-16-art-for-arts-sake.md

 In all honesty?
 I'm not sure about how to feel about "Art for Art's sake".

-I released a dungeon by the way: https://www.drivethrurpg.com/product/347216/The-Hidden-Colony-Of-Layanaka
+I released a dungeon by the way: [[Buy it here]](https://www.drivethrurpg.com/product/347216/The-Hidden-Colony-Of-Layanaka)

 It's the same shit you've seen in the previous blog posts but now it has mediocre art and you can pay me.
 Just DM me if you want a copy for free.
 After all, knowing that someone had fun while playing trough my stuff is better than 4 bucks.